 Guns are rock solid, and you can bring your battle-tested loadouts along as supply drops.
 On your first death, you have the opportunity to fight for your freedom in the Gulag — but afterward, your teammates can still call you back into the fight with a bit of cash.
 The map is massive and boasts diverse and interesting biomes.
 And the vehicles — sorry PUBG, but Warzone does vehicles better by a country mile.
 Maybe even better than Halo, hard as it is for my Halo loving heart to admit.

-For now, this is the pinnacle — Warzone is as good as looter shooters get.
-Until some new developer comes along looking to innovate instead of simply imitate, Warzone is the best of the looter shooters.
-And it seems like it’s going to be the best for a while.
+For now, this is the pinnacle of modern looter shooters.
+Until some new developer comes along looking to innovate instead of simply imitate, Warzone is an excellent pick.